dqops/dqo/docs/reference/yaml/partitioned/column-daily-partitioned-checks.md

 ___

-## ColumnNullsDailyPartitionedChecksSpec
+## ColumnComparisonDailyPartitionedChecksSpecMap
-Container of nulls data quality partitioned checks on a column level that are checking at a daily level.
+Container of comparison checks for each defined data comparison.
+The name of the key in this dictionary must match a name of a table comparison that is defined on the parent table.
+ Contains configuration of column level comparison checks.
+Each column level check container also defines the name of the reference column name to which we are comparing.